Hans Maeder: Early life and career

-Maeder was born in Hamburg, Germany on December 29, 1909, the third child in a prosperous family.
+Maeder was born in Hamburg, Germany, on December 29, 1909, the third child in a prosperous family.
 He described his father as an authoritarian nationalist and anti-Semite who embraced Hitler's message.
 Maeder left home at 18, refusing to go into business as his father had wished, and deciding instead to become a teacher.

 Maeder, a socialist consistent with the ideas of the Internationaler Sozialistischer Kampfbund had to leave the university of Hamburg due to his political attitude.
-In June 1933 he was warned that his arrest was imminent and therefore he fled to Denmark.
+In June 1933 he was warned that his arrest was imminent, and therefore he fled to Denmark.
 Here he taught at the Udlose Boys Home, an institution for boys with problems.
 He was engaged in a political committee named to Giacomo Matteotti and was in close contact to Walter Hösterey (also known as Walter Hammer), a German publicist who agitated against the Nazis and lived in Danish exile.

 In autumn 1937 he had to leave Denmark and went over France to Switzerland.
 Here he was expelled again and had to leave after a short time.
-From her he subsequently traveled to Kenya.
+From her, he subsequently traveled to Kenya.
 He worked on a coffee plantation and a school program for the children of the black farmworkers.
-When the farmer noticed this activities, Maeder was fired.
+When the farmer noticed these activities, Maeder was fired.
 Later on he published an article about the exploitation on the plantations and this was the reason to leave Kenya.
 He had much luck, because the American consul in Nairobi was the father of a school friend of Maeder at his time in Hamburg.
-By this coincidence Maeder got a visa for Manila without an affidavit.
+By this coincidence, Maeder got a visa for Manila without an affidavit.
 He now travelled to Hong Kong, Singapore, and at last to the Philippines.
 After some times he got an invitation to teach at the University of Hawaii and with the help of American friends he finally got a visa for Hawaii.
 Maeder arrived in Hawaii in 1941, but was interned as an enemy alien on December 8, the day after the bombing of Pearl Harbor.

 Maeder was released from an internment camp in Texas on February 23, 1943.
 Arriving in New York, Maeder soon obtained a position as the director of the boys' division of a YMCA in Williamsburg, Brooklyn.
 In September 1944, Maeder took a teaching job for a year at Windsor Mountain School in Lenox, Massachusetts, several miles from the site of the future Stockbridge School.

 Maeder then moved to the Walden School, a private day school in Manhattan, teaching German and the history of languages and briefly serving as the school's director in 1947 and 1948.
 It was at Walden that he met his wife Ruth, a widow at the time, through her son David, a Walden student whom he later adopted.
 Maeder left Walden in 1948 to found Stockbridge School.